Ulixes: Facial Recognition Privacy with Adversarial Machine Learning: Evaluation

 Note how each subsequent task uses less information than the previous.
-Verification is a true or false problem which, given a large amount of data (two images), only tries to predict one bit of data.
-Identification, on the other hand, is a classification task, and the answer is more complex than just a yes or no: a class, or a label, is the result of the task, and there could be many labels to choose from.
-This said, identification is advantaged by the usage of a labeled dataset, and therefore it has a fairly large amount of information to start with.
-Finally, clustering is similar to identification in terms of required output, as it predicts an identity or label for each data point.
-In contrast with identification, however, it does not have a labeled dataset for reference; thus, it is the task that demands the least amount of information to achieve the same result.
+Verification is a true or false problem which, given a large amount of data (two images), tries to predict only one bit of information.
+Identification, on the other hand, is a classification task, and its prediction is more complex than just a yes or no: the more classes are available, the harder the problem becomes.
+This said, identification is advantaged by the usage of a labeled dataset, and therefore it can take advantage of prior information.
+Finally, clustering is similar to identification in terms of prediction goals; however, it does not have a labeled dataset for reference.
+These conditions make it the task that offers the least amount of prior knowledge.

-We, therefore, assess the performance of our best performing algorithm for each of the levels of information that an entity doing identification may have: a single image for each person, on which only verification is to be done; multiple labeled images for each person; multiple, unlabelled images for each person.
+We, therefore, assess the efficacy of our best performing algorithm for each of the levels of information that an entity performing facial recognition may have available: a single image for each person, on which only verification is to be done; multiple labeled images of many people; multiple, unlabeled images of many people.